Jehaechan/bear_robotics_TAKE-HOME-PROJECTS/README.md

 1. Select service - 1.
 See Balance 2.
 Deposit 3.
 Withdraw
 1. Go back to step 1 / step 4 / or just terminate program(You can choose).

-*For each step, simple version of error handling was implemented for incorrect input*
+*For each step, simple version of error handling is implemented for incorrect input*

 ### Testing
 Several accounts have been registered in the database for testing.